ragingwind/mobile-chromeapp-starter-kit/readme.md

     ```
     npm install
     ```
 and then `postinstall` script will be started.
-The `postinstall` script runs `npm install && bower install` command for Polymer Starter Kit, which is on `src` path and then starting font migration for `font-roboto` via `google-font-import` which will be downloading `font-roboto` to use its fonts in local.
+The `postinstall` script runs `npm install && npm install --save-dev cca-delegate gulp-util && bower install`, on `src` path and then starting font migration for `font-roboto` via `google-font-import` which will be downloading `font-roboto` to use its fonts in local.

 3. To configure [Mobile Chrome Apps](http://goo.gl/nU5O6U) to use npm handy command below with NAME, ID and PLATFORM config